affinityworks/main/README.md

 Concretely, the tool is a SaaS and has components for managing a network of groups, a crm, task management for volunteers, outreach, and a reputation marketplace between campaigns, activists, and groups.

-# Status:
-This project is a work in progress and nothing which is useable by end users is available.
-We welcome developer / designer / activist collaboration.

 # Developers

 ## Getting Started